What Is a Resume?

 A digital or printed resume is a document that lists down all the relevant personal, background, and work-related information needed for qualifying for a job.
-It is usually printed on letter-size paper but digital versions are not uncommon.
+It is usually written on letter-size paper, but digital versions are not uncommon.

 How to Make a Sample Resume

 Whether you are making a trainer, online, teacher, fresher, student, executive, functional, career, or photo resume, all of the resume-making tips that we offer below may be applied.
 Study them well.

 It's reported that an average recruiter spends about 6 seconds scanning a resume.
 Is this amount of time enough to get all the relevant information about the applicant?
 Barely.
 That is why when creating your resume document, it's best to tailor-fit the document's layout towards this review method.

 Categorize your resume content into job descriptions, objectives, past experience, education, and professional backgrounds.
 Use bold headers and font styles.
 Arrange content based on importance.
 Doing all this will make your resume easier to read.

 Aside from following an organized resume format or layout, you may also add data visualization tools to the document.
 Pie charts and bar charts allow you to showcase your skills and corresponding competence in them without resorting to using blocks of text.
 Data visualization tools or illustrations help make your resume less boring and more eye-catching.

 Did you know that recruiters and employers will disregard your resume if they find at least one typo or grammatical error in them?
 So make sure that you polish your senior or beginner resume writing and proofreading skills before you print out or send out that resume.

 Do not overly rely on free printable resume templates and cover letter examples found online, as they may not follow the right grammar and spelling rules.
 If you have to use them, make sure that you review the entire template and make any necessary corrections.

 4. Include Your LinkedIn Profile